DHCP stand for Dynamic host configuration protocol.

 2. DHCP allows for recovery and reallocation of network addresses through a leasing mechanism.
 Specifically, DHCP defines mechanisms through which clients can be assigned an IP address for a finite lease period.
 This lease period allows for reassignment of the IP

 address to another client later, or for the client to get another assignment if the client moves to another subnet.
 Clients may also renew leases and keep the same IP address.
 BOOTP does not use leases.
 Its clients have reserved IP address which cannot be assigned to any other host.
+3. BOOTP provides a limited amount of information to a host.
+DHCP provides additional IP configuration parameters, such as WINS and domain name.

 For Further Reading,